-People with hearing loss can participate in programs at First Unitarian Universalist Church of Niagara using the “inductive loop” assistive listening system.
+People with hearing loss can participate in programs at First Unitarian Universalist Church of Niagara (FUUN) using the “inductive loop” assisted listening system.

 It enables them to receive electronic broadcast of programs directly to their hearing aids or cochlear implants.
 The telecoil or “T” switch on these devices must merely be turned on.
 Most people find the sound quality high with no interfering echo or background noise.

 A few years ago we realized that some people were unable to hear our programs even with the amplification system.
-We felt this had to be changed.
-After studying the various hearing systems available, and especially after consulting with Hearing Loss Association of America/ Rochester chapter, we concluded that the best and most affordable system clearly was an inductive loop.
+We felt this had to be changed to include people with impaired hearing.
+After studying the various hearing systems available and consulting with experts, we concluded that the best and most affordable system clearly was an inductive loop.

 First we needed to install a permanent wire loop around the perimeter of our auditorium.
-We chose a standard No. 14 electrical wire with a white insulation so it would blend in with the woodwork.
+We chose a No. 14 stranded electrical wire with a white insulation so it would blend in with the woodwork.
 The wire was stapled into a groove in the woodwork and is barely visible.
 The next time the hall is painted it will be covered with paint and be even less obvious.
-The cost of the loop was almost nothing.
+The cost of the loop was less than $100.
 It only took a few hours to install.

 Then we tried using various low cost standard amplifiers.
 They worked, but not as well or safely as an amplifier made specifically for an inductive loop.
 We found an amplifier which replaced our sound system unit.
 It drives the inductive loop with simple controls.
 We were fortunate to find a rebuilt amplifier made specifically for this application so our cost was low.
 Our total system cost us about $500 in addition to the speakers and microphones we already had.
 This replaced our aging amplifier and accommodates four microphones and six speakers.
 We have since added a CD/DVD player and an additional powered speaker to broadcast in the basement.
 All this is powered with the single amplifier using a single on/off switch and a single volume control.
 Most important it powers our loop with a high quality signal which is picked up by hearing aids with “T” switches.